Gositi/discord-fs/README.md

 - No file permissions checks supported, that is considered out of scope

 ## Bugs
-Here is a list of all currently known bugs, prioritized by functionality impact.
+Here is a list of all currently known bugs and issues, prioritized by functionality impact.

 ### Critical
 These bugs will be fixed in the next patch release.

 ### Important
 These bugs will either be fixed in the next patch release or minor release.
+- Renaming of files in GUI (such as Nautilus) is not supported

 ### Other
 These bugs will be fixed whenever there is time, but most likely in a future minor release.